swaminathanj/DSA/MinHeap.md

 }
 ```

-## 3. Add methods to check heap property at a specific node and swap elements
+## 3. Add methods to check heap property of a node and swap elements

 ## 4. Add method to check if swap is required